 - keep this department up to date if you cease to practice as an FDR practitioner and anything else relevant to your accreditation.

-FDR practitioners must assess clients' suitability for family dispute resolution, ensure the confidentiality and inadmissibility of sessions and provide particular information to clients.
+FDR practitioners must assess the parties in dispute's suitability for family dispute resolution, ensure the confidentiality and inadmissibility of sessions and provide particular information to clients.

 The following fact sheet on obligations will provide helpful information:

 FDR practitioners also need to meet ongoing accreditation requirements.
 The following fact sheets provide details on accreditation obligations and general information about changing accreditation status: